Claudia Gillow, founder of Frome-based clothing retailer Deadly is the Female, explains how her business attracts punters

 "Because the shop is called Deadly is the Female, people are curious about what it is.
 My window displays are quite creative, so that also gets people's attention.
 I borrowed some accessories made out of road kill and did a display based on those a few months after I opened, and the whole town was talking about it.
 I change the overall scene monthly, but I change the clothes within it much more often.

 "I started my website about the same time as the shop and I had a MySpace page.
-Now I also have a Facebook page which has lots of fans.
+Now I also have a Facebook page and an Instagram account which has lots of fans.
 I'd had a bit of experience with online marketing, because I led the Google Adwords campaign at the company I used to work for and I had SEO training.

-"I designed my original website, but my current one has been designed by Allie from Manage my Website, which I'm really excited about.
+"I designed my original website, but my current one has been designed by Allie from Manage my Website.
 She reminded me how important things such as blogging and my Facebook page are.
-I've been doing more of that lately, and it's made a massive difference to my online sales.
+It makes a massive difference to my online sales.
 I also send out e-newsletters to customer contacts.

 "Hiring someone to advise you on start up marketing is a good investment, but finding someone who really understands your business is important.

 "Some local people were scandalised to begin with, because the name of my shop makes it look a lot naughtier than it is.
 But it helped to develop a bit of a buzz about my business.

 "When we are in the shop we make sure we are wearing clothes from the right era.
 I have a dog called Gomez who sits in the doorway and when people see him around town they recognise him before they recognise me.

 "I've learnt to be more picky about advertising.
 About a year after I opened I put a small ad out with a 10% off voucher, and I only got two back.

 "The shop was my main focus for the first year, but now I'm looking at expanding the website, because that has a much wider potential customer base."